 5. You’re free to think about students, not machines or servers

 Training organizations should be self-sufficient, independent from IT, and able to control their own reports and schedules.
 A virtual training lab provider should give you a point-and-click dashboard with detailed technical access so you have insight into usage in order to troubleshoot and monitor a student’s level of engagement and steer him toward successful class completion.
 This should be a given to all training solutions so that instructors have their own training infrastructure without relying on contractors or IT.

 Also, make sure the virtual IT training provider has additional features such as “Over-the shoulder view “ ,which allows instructors to monitor student progress and easily take control of a student’s desktop, for times when a student requests assistance during the virtual classroom session.
 In this case, both student and instructor will be able to see the same view simultaneously.

 These instructor features provide for an amazingly powerful cloud based remote classroom experience that mimics a real life training session as close as possible.
 Most importantly, class quality isn’t compromised by logistics wrangling or IT provisioning delays; each user receives a consistent and reliable environment,

 Configuration, Scalability and a High Level of Control – Before you commit to any virtual training provider, do your homework and make sure you ask the right questions – and you can be confident that you are on your way to choosing the right training partner for your needs.

-To receive further information about cloud based virtual training solutions and how they can help you, download CloudShare’s new eBook, “The 7 Trends Shaping the Future of Online Training!”
+To receive further information about cloud based training solutions and how they can help you, download CloudShare’s new eBook, “The 7 Trends Shaping the Future of Online Training!”